MIBoost: A gradient boosting algorithm for variable selection after multiple imputation: Conclusion

 \section{Conclusion}

 In this paper, we proposed \texttt{MIBoost}, a novel approach for applying component-wise gradient boosting to multiply imputed datasets.
-The method operates by minimizing a total loss function that aggregates the losses associated with each base learner across all imputations.
-This procedure ensures a uniform variable-selection mechanism across datasets, such that, in every iteration, all gradient boosting algorithms select the same candidate covariate.
-In a simulation study, \texttt{MIBoost} achieved predictive performance virtually identical to that of other established methods designed to ensure uniform variable selection across multiply imputed datasets.
-Importantly, the underlying principle of the algorithm can be readily generalized to broader boosting frameworks in future work.
+The method operates by minimizing an aggregated loss function across imputations, ensuring a uniform variable-selection mechanism such that, in every iteration, the same covariate is selected across all datasets.
+In a simulation study, \texttt{MIBoost} achieved predictive performance comparable to that of other established methods designed to ensure uniform variable selection after multiple imputation.
+Importantly, the underlying principle of the algorithm can be readily generalized to other boosting frameworks in future work.
+To facilitate its application in practice, both \texttt{MIBoost} and its cross-validation framework \texttt{MIBoostCV} are available in the open-source \texttt{R} package \texttt{booami}.